The David B Experience

 A small ship cruise aboard the David B is an experience that will refresh and invigorate your mind and body.
-The David B Experience is an adventure aboard a beautifully restored 65′ (20m) former workboat, where you’ll enjoying seeing wildlife first-hand, learning about the ecosystems in the environments that you’re cruising through, and leaving you with a new knowledge and respect for this beautiful planet.
+The David B is a beautifully restored 65′ (20m) former workboat, where you’ll enjoying seeing wildlife first-hand, learning about the ecosystems in the environments that you’re cruising through, leaving you with a new knowledge and respect for this beautiful planet.

 The David B Experience is being a part of history.
 You help keep a living piece of history alive when you travel aboard the David B for your vacation.
 Built for the Bristol Bay, Alaska fishery in 1929, the David B, is one of the last “Monkey Boats” that’s still around.
 They were built to tow smaller sail boats to the fishing grounds.
-The David B is powered by it’s original engine, a Washington Iron Works 3-cylinder It’s the oldest working Washington 3-cylinder that is still in a boat.
-By cruising aboard the David B you become a part of its miraculous history.
+The David B is powered by it’s original engine, a Washington Iron Works 3-cylinder.
+It is the oldest working Washington 3-cylinder still in a boat.
+By cruising aboard the David B, you become a part of its miraculous history.